Kindu atrocity: The massacre

-The two Italian aircrews had been operating for a year and a half in the Congo and their return to Italy was scheduled for 23 November 1961.
-In the morning of Saturday 11 November 1961, the two aircraft took off from the capital city Leopoldville (now Kinshasa) to supply the small Malaysian United Nations garrison controlling the airfield not far from Kindu, on the edge of the equatorial forest.
+The two Italian aircrews had been operating for a year and a half in the Congo, and their return to Italy was scheduled for November 23, 1961.
+On the morning of November 11, 1961, the two aircraft took off from the capital city Leopoldville (now Kinshasa) to deliver two Ferret Scout Cars to the small Malaysian United Nations garrison controlling the airfield not far from Kindu, on the edge of the equatorial forest.
+The arrival of the Italian units had been communicated to the Armée National Congolaise (ANC).